When HDFS is enabled, user access to HDFS requires legal permissions in order to operate HDFS properly, such as read data, create folders and others.

 - The default setting of Kerberos security cluster in the EMR is 027, the corresponding permission of file creation is 640, and permission of folder creation is 750.

 - Enable ACL control.
 This gives you permission control on owner/group, and you can also set it for other users.

 hadoop fs -getfacl [-R] <path> hadoop fs -setfacl [-R] [-b |-k -m |-x <acl_spec> <path>] |[--set <acl_spec> <path>]

 su test #The user test creates a folder hadoop fs -mkdir /tmp/test #View the permission of the created folder hadoop fs -ls /tmp drwxr-x--- - test hadoop 0 2017-11-26 21:18 /tmp/test #Set ACL and grant rwx permissions to user foo hadoop fs -setfacl -m user:foo:rwx /tmp/test #View the permission of the file (+ means that ACL is set) hadoop fs -ls /tmp/ drwxrwx---+ - test hadoop 0 2017-11-26 21:18 /tmp/test #View ACL hadoop fs -getfacl /tmp/test # file: /tmp/test # owner: test # group: hadoop user::rwx user:foo:rwx group::r-x mask::rwx other::---

 Super user group.
 Users in the group have super user permissions.

-For Kerberos security cluster, HDFS permission have been set by default (umask is set to 027), without configuration and service restart.
+For Kerberos security clusters, HDFS permissions have been set by default (umask is set to 027), without configuration and service restart.

-For non-Kerberos security cluster, a configuration must be added and the service must be restarted.
+For non-Kerberos security clusters, a configuration must be added and the service must be restarted.

 - HDFS is a basic service, and Hive/HBase are based on HDFS.
 Therefore, HDFS permission control must be configured in advance when configuring other upper layer services.